GB609/batocera-ES-onArch/README.md

 * No standard linux FSH, no user homes, no multi-user.
 This actually makes a lot of GOG installations fail, even for native linux games.
 * batocera.linux actively warns in its wiki that it is not a 'secure system' and should not be exposed to the internet
 * Lack of packages.
 Batocera has its own store for themes, music and some free games.
 But you are stuck with flatpak and appimages in case any system tool, driver or other software is missing.

-!
-This is still a very early draft.
-It will compile and start, but none of the emulators/systems works yet !